dbtrnl/study-references/README.md

 From florinpop17 @ Github

   - Beginner, intermediate and advanced project ideas;
-  - Shows a project description/user stories and general guidelines for the project;
+    Shows a project description/user stories and general guidelines for the project;
-  - You must implement everything yourself.
+    You must implement everything yourself.
+    The most advanced projects are complete applications (frontend + backend).

 ---